 Visitors to campsites in England and Wales will have to complete Track and Trace information.

 • Follow the rules

 Of course, camping lends itself to safe holidaying.
 Motorhomes, caravans and tents are self-contained and being in the open air means that as long as you keep your distance, the risk of infection should be low.

 But no matter how many measures are introduced by the campsite owners, it’s down to individual campers to act responsibly and follow all the most up-to-date guidance on mixing with other groups, wearing face masks and hand washing.

-When the travel corridor scheme resumes, the countries will be constantly under review by the UK government and the devolved administrations so your travel plans could be disrupted at short notice.
+The countries on each list will be reviewed every three weeks by the UK government and the devolved administrations so your travel plans could be disrupted at short notice.

 If you are abroad you must follow the advice of local authorities for the safety of you and others.
 Information from local authorities overseas can be found online, and is often available in English.
 It is your responsibility to know the most up-to-date rules that apply where you are.

 You do not need to take a Covid test or quarantine on arrival in England if you are travelling within the UK, Ireland, the Channel Islands and the Isle of Man, (the Common Travel Area), and you have not been outside of the Common Travel Area in the previous 10 days.

 Travel rules may differ for England, Scotland, Wales and Northern Ireland depending on the decisions of the devolved authorities.

 Breaking quarantine rules is a criminal offence and fines can be imposed on anyone who does not self-isolate, provide accurate contact details or fill out a passenger locator form ahead of their return.